JacksonFrank/Week-6-Lab/README.md

 ## Why we choose this license and COC

-MIT license, I think is the one of the most wide used license in GitHub.
-I think that MIT license give people enough right to change the program and also protects the original programmer's right.
-I choose to write this COC is because there are many common bias we are facing in every day of life.
-I chose the most common bias to write out in order to protect our community.
+MIT license, since it's one of the most wide used license in GitHub.
+The MIT license gives people enough right to change the program and also protects the original programmer's right.
+We chose to use the [Contributer Covenant](https://www.contributor-covenant.org/) for our code of conduct because it is comprehensive, widely used, and it aligns with our values.